For Tuyet, Katrina, KaSandra, and Luc

 Hollenbeck Station…Monday, Feb 23, 2009…10:00pm

 The look on Rebecca Tran's face was pure elation!
-She was so sure that her slick piece of police work would land her in tight with her CO, that she was actually scribbling Josh Stanford's name all over her note pad like a High School freshman crushing on her homeroom teacher.
+She was so sure that her slick piece of police work would put her in tight with her CO that she was actually scribbling Detective Josh Stanford's name all over her note pad like a High School freshman crushing on her homeroom teacher.
 It was somewhere between cute and pathetic.
-Cute because, well, she was very cute!
-It was pathetic because her CO, Lt.
-Oscar Celaya is rarely impressed; and almost never enough to actually inspire action.
-I suspected young Rebecca's bubble was about to be burst.
+It was cute because, well, because she was very cute, and pathetic because her commanding officer, Lt.
+Oscar Celaya is rarely impressed; almost never actually.
+I suspect young Rebecca's bubble was about to be burst.

 Oscar's office door opened abruptly, swinging hard enough to bounce off the wall and rattle the windows.
-Startled, Becca jumped out of her chair and walked around her desk when she saw Iggie and the lieutenant heading her way.
-Her partner was grinning like he'd just run over a small child.
-But the LT looked as if he were about to eat one!
-This wasn't a good sign and Becca suddenly felt bile rising from her stomach, burning her esophagus.
+The sudden noise startled Becca who was sitting in her cube just outside the Lieutenant's office reviewing some notes.
+She jumped out of her seat and instinctively scurried around behind the chair when she noticed that Iggie and the Lieutenant were heading her way.
+Her pain in the ass partner had a disturbing grin on his face, like he'd just run over small child or something.
+But the Lt. looked as if he were about to eat one!
+This wasn't a good sign and Becca felt some bile rise from her stomach, burning her esophagus.

 "Is this what you call smart police work Detective Tran," roared Lt.
 Celaya angrily?

-"Um, what do you mean sir," she answered meekly, retreating half a step and crossing her arms defensively.
-Truth be told she was she was fighting the urge to bolt.
+"Um, what do you mean sir," she answered meekly, retreating half a step, crossing her arms defensively.
+Truth be told she was fighting the urge to bolt.
 More bile reached her throat and burned uncomfortably, causing her voice to crack a bit.
 She tried to look cool, calm and collected but was obviously failing.
 Iggie smirked like a true tattletale and she could see that the lieutenant wasn't buying her little Miss innocent act.

 "What do I mean?
 Are you serious Tran?
-Look sunshine, if you expect to still have that gold shield on your belt when you leave here tonight I suggest you drop the cute stuff.
-Don't you know cute is wasted on me?
-I'm ten years past my prime, hopelessly married, and a card carrying member of the 'he-man woman hater's club', you got it," Oscar ranted!
+Look sunshine, if you expect to still have that gold shield on your belt when you leave here tonight I suggest you drop the cutie-pie shit.
+Don't you know cute is wasted on a guy like me?
+I'm ten years past my prime, hopelessly married to a woman who constantly reminds me she could do better, and on top of that I'm a card carrying member of the 'he-man woman hater's club', you got it!" ranted Oscar.
 He always was pretty entertaining when he ranted and raved.
-To be honest I kind of missed that.
+To be honest I kind of miss that.

-"Yes sir, I didn't mean anything, I'm just confused about what's the issue here," Becca replied finding her voice?
-She scooted back around her desk to put a physical barrier between her and her psycho boss.
+"Yes sir, I didn't mean anything, I'm just confused, what's the issue here?"
+Becca replied finding her voice.
+She scooted further back in her cube to put a little more distance between her and her psycho boss.
 She didn't know this guy but had heard some terrible stories about his temper.